What is a Patient Ambassador?

 - We provide you with instructions and resources for all the different actions you can take.
 Actions include everything from writing a letter to inviting your member of Congress to your facility.

-- Once a month, we hold teleconference calls with Ambassadors throughout the country.
+- Every quarter we hold teleconference calls with Ambassadors throughout the country.
 These calls will focus on a variety of topics that will help you as advocates including:

 Policy Updates- calls with DPC staff or guests to discuss any policy changes in the renal community.

 Leadership Training- covering strategies to become leaders in your facilities and communities.

 Coordination between Ambassadors- every call provides and opportunity for you to learn and connect with fellow dialysis patients across the country.
 Some Ambassadors have been on dialysis for over 30 years and have many tips and experiences to share.

 - After the quarter is over, you will report on your actions.
 Reporting can be done with a paper reporting form in the mail, over the phone, or using our online form.

 - For every action you take, you will earn points that we will look at when determining who we fly to Washington, DC for our annual fly-in.
 We will also recognize our most active Ambassadors every year.

 - Once you join the program, we will provide you with an orientation to go over the ins and outs of the program in detail.
 Even after the orientation, we are always available to help and support you with whatever you want to do as an ambassador.